budach/pysster/docs/Data.md

   ...

- The number of provided files must match the fasta files provided to the \_\_init\_\_ function (e.g. if you provided a list of 3 files to \_\_init\_\_ you must provide a list of 3 files here as well) and the number of lines in each file must match the number of entries in the correspoding fasta file.
+ The number of provided files must match the fasta files provided to the \_\_init\_\_ function (e.g. if you provided a list of 3 files to \_\_init\_\_ you must provide a list of 3 files here as well) and the number of lines in each file must match the number of entries in the corresponding fasta file.
 If you want to add multiple features simply call this function multiple times.

  Interpreting the influence of arbitrary additional data for a neural network is hard and at the moment we don't provide any means to do so.
 You should run your model with and without the additional data and check if the predictive performance improves.
 In general, if you have many handcrafted features you might want to consider using a different machine learning technique.